 Kendrick then said, "that's our cue, bro."
 Jango gave him a nod, getting ready to walk out, but Kendrick put a hand on his shoulder.
 "Jango, when you're in that ring, just fight like you know how."
 He gave a light punch onto his bare chest as he said, "don't let records or experience or whatever slow you down.
 If you doubt yourself before your boots touch the mat, you've already lost."

+Another smile blossomed on his face; not the forced, nervous grin that stretched his cheeks moments ago, but a confident smirk.
 "Got it."
 Jango gave his coach a nod before the two of them began to walk out of the locker room.
 Making their way through the venue's halls, it was an eerie quiet that he couldn't shake off.
 He's made this walk before, but that was when he was a kid.
 That was when he was tagging along his brother's coattails.
 No, this time was different, because he was gonna be the one in the ring this time.

 When they entered the arena, the lights overheard had blinded Jango initially, causing him to cringe.
 When his green eyes opened again, he looked to see the arena was packed with seats.
 No doubt they were here for the main attraction, the real fight between Featherweight contenders.
 He was a warm-up tonight.
 While all these eyes would be on him, knowing that they weren't expecting much from a supposed rookie helped Jango to keep his cool.